Compliance and Enforcement Policy

 • Prosecution.

-For accessibility related violations, the DEO may also decide to issue Notices of Violation with Warning or the Agency may enter into a Compliance Agreement with the alleged violator.
+For accessibility-related violations, the DEO may also decide to issue Notices of Violation with Warning.

 More information on each response is found in Annex 2.

-A quarter of the compliance continuum wheel representing enforcing compliance
+A quarter of the compliance continuum wheel representing compliance follow up Follow-up Activities

 Such activities may include:

-• Ensuring that terms and conditions of compliance agreements are adhered to (for accessibility related violations)
+• Ensuring that terms and conditions of compliance agreements are adhered to (for accessibility and Air Passenger Protection Regulations violations)

 • Ensuring that monetary penalties are paid